spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that the amount of storage consumed on an ANF volume is nearing the amount of storage provisioned to the ANF volume.
 Best practices suggest staying under 90% of the available disk to avoid performance impacts, with more and more impact to performance as you get closer to 100% consumption of the provisioned size of the volume.

-**Resolving high Capacity:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Capacity:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether this is an increasing trend you have to plan for or a one-time increase in storage consumed.
 If the amount of storage continues to trend upwards, then consider increasing the size of the volume to accommodate the growth over time vs. a one-time increase.

 #### ANF IOPS:
 Description: This is a representation of the total amount of operations on the volume.
 The default time interval displayed is the last 3 hours, with data provided for every minute.